whalderman/search-quality-rater-guidelines-tldr/docs/tldr/managers.md

 ## High Quality Pages

 ::: tip Content created by known experts will rank higher.
-Whether you're the expert or you hire the expert, experts should be creating the content, not guiding it.
+Whether you're the expert or you hire the expert, make sure you attribute the content to the expert who created it.

+Having no attribution on a page infers that the company as a whole created the content.
 :::

 High Quality pages must have the following characteristics: